google/WebFundamentals/src/content/en/shows/designer-vs-developer/podcast/DVDS2E05-designing-for-the-next-billion-users.md

 discussions on everyday struggles.

-Mustafa speaks to Sam Dutton, a Developer Advocate on the Google Developers Relations Team, about how and why to design for the next billion users.
+Mustafa speaks to Sam Dutton, a Developer Advocate on the Google Developers Relations Team, about why we need to design for the next billion users.
 We also talk about if it is worth creating a website for everyone.